thegr8kabeer/Magic-8-Ball-Code-with-python/README.md

 Alan J. Perlis once said:
 >“A language that doesn't affect the way you think about programming is not worth knowing.

-Happy Coding!
+Happy Coding! :smiley:

-And don't forget to follow me on instagram at https://instagram.com/thegr8kabeer/
+And don't forget to follow me on [Twitter](https://twitter.com/thegr8kabeer)